 CAMHS Compensation Scheme

-Government announces Compensation Scheme for those injured while in the care of Kerry CAMHS.
+Government announces a Compensation Scheme for those injured while in the care of South Kerry CAMHS.
 The scheme will provide compensation and clinical support for those identified through the Maskey Report.

 CAMHS Compensation Scheme Details